Puquios/sauce-labs_setup/README.md

 14. Do the same for `APP_URL`.
 15. Hit the "Save" button and the stage is complete!

-In order to add a <strong>new Sauce Labs test job to an existing stage</strong> follow these steps:
+##Adding Sauce Labs to an existing stage:

 6. Click the "Add Job" button inside the desired stage and select "Test"
 7. Name the new Test Job accordingly and select "Sauce Labs" from the Tester Type dropdown